Overview

 • Critical Thinking: Property Managers solve wicked problems daily in order to balance budgets, projects, and teams, while keeping stakeholders and tenants satisfied and engaged.

 • Handling Different Personalities: from EVPs to contractors, I work directly with all professionals in-between internally and externally.
-Collaborating with such a range of people with different interests in critical work projects has taught me to adapt and pivot as needed to secure successful partnerships
+Collaborating with such a range of people with different interests in critical work projects has taught me to adapt and pivot as needed to secure successful partnerships.

 • Leadership: all disciplines that make up commercial high-rise buildings look to Property Managers for directions since they represent the interests of property owners and stakeholders.
 As a SAPM, I advise the building manager, keep the building agenda updated and see projects through completion.
 I also lead meeting with multiple departments and hold vendors accountable for the work they perform.